AI Video Subject Morphing Mid-Clip: Fixes That Hold Identity

 2. Export the last frame.

-4. Repeat until you have your full length.
+4. Repeat to your full length.

-5. Concatenate in CapCut / Premiere.
+5. Concatenate in CapCut / Premiere / Resolve.

 Step 3: Separate multi-subject scenes into individual clips